A hemoglobin test measures the amount of hemoglobin in your blood.

 If a hemoglobin test reveals that your hemoglobin level is lower than normal, it means you have a low red blood cell count (anemia).
 Anemia can have many different causes, including vitamin deficiencies, bleeding and chronic diseases.

 If a hemoglobin test shows a higher than normal level, there are several potential causes — the blood disorder polycythemia vera, living at a high altitude, smoking, dehydration, burns and excessive vomiting.

 You may have a hemoglobin test for several reasons:

-- To assess your overall health.
+- To check your overall health.
 Your doctor may test your hemoglobin as part of a complete blood count during a routine medical examination to monitor your general health and to screen for a variety of disorders, such as anemia.

 - To diagnose a medical condition.
 Your doctor may suggest a hemoglobin test if you're experiencing weakness, fatigue, shortness of breath or dizziness.
 These signs and symptoms may point to anemia or polycythemia vera.
 A hemoglobin test may help diagnose these or other medical conditions.